hmmunioz/fulltimeForceTest/README.md

 ```
  flutter pub run build_runner build (or fvm flutter pub run build_runner build if use FVM)
 ```
+Only for ios, if exist build problems, upgrade de minimum deployments for targets pods in xcode to 12.o
 ## FulltimeForce Features:

 - Commits